A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Results

-Finally, we check the accuracy of AVDO as a function of system size by computing the exchange repulsion for acene homodimers using the experimental nearest-neighbor configuration taken from the most stable molecular crystal polymorph \cite{structures, ccdc} (the herring-bone configuration, see the SM ).
-As seen in Table \ref{tbl:acene}, the accuracy of the AVDO model does not degrade with system size, despite the pi-pi conjugation present in these molecules.
-We also note that the performance is significantly better than the all-electron model.
+Finally, we check the accuracy of AVDO as a function of system size by computing the exchange repulsion for acene homodimers using the experimental nearest-neighbor configuration taken from the most stable molecular crystal polymorph \cite{structures, ccdc} (the herringbone configuration, see the SI).
+As seen in Table \ref{tbl:acene}, the accuracy of the AVDO power-law model fit on DES15K does not degrade with system size, despite the $\pi$-$\pi$ conjugation present in these molecules, and is better than the all-electron model for larger molecules.

-Having shown that the AVDO model is transferable across a broad range of organic molecules, we now discuss the reason for this transferability.
-As shown in the SM, the distribution of optimal $K$ parameters for each dimer is narrower for the AVDO model than for the all-electron model.
-A simple explanation for the transferability is that removing low-energy orbitals based on the elements in the molecule acts as an implicit atom type which modifies the overlap density for each pair of atoms.
-However, this simple explanation does not explain why the number of orbitals removed for each atom type matches chemical intuition.
-To gain more insight about errors in the density overlap model, we first consider noble gas homodimers starting from the orbital overlap model \cite{murrell1965theory,rackers_2019_S2R},

-where $r_{AB}$ is the interatomic distance and $K_2$ is a unitless parameter that is nearly equal to one \cite{murrell1965theory}.
-This approximation is motivated by the form of the SAPT exchange-repulsion energy, Eq. \ref{eq:exch_simp}.
-Using the mean-geometric inequality (assuming that the wavefunctions are real),